Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/CPU_Lua_C.md

 Superclasses: <a href="FINComputerProcessorLua.md">FINComputerProcessorLua</a> < <a href="FINComputerProcessor.md">FINComputerProcessor</a> < <a href="FINComputerModule.md">FINComputerModule</a> < <a href="FGBuildable.md">FGBuildable</a> < <a href="Actor.md">Actor</a> < <a href="Object.md">Object</a>

-This CPU is from the FICSIT-Lua series and allows you to program the PC with Lua.
+This CPU is from the FicsIt-Lua series and allows you to program the PC with Lua.

 You can only place one CPU per PC.

 You are required to have at least one CPU per PC to run it.
-FICSIT does not allow unused PC Cases to get build.
+FicsIt does not allow unused PC Cases to get build.
 ## Instance Members
 <b>Inherited Members:</b>
 - Actor: <a href="Actor.md#user-content-get-factory-connectors">getFactoryConnectors()</a>, <a href="Actor.md#user-content-get-inventories">getInventories()</a>, <a href="Actor.md#user-content-get-network-connectors">getNetworkConnectors()</a>, <a href="Actor.md#user-content-get-pipe-connectors">getPipeConnectors()</a>, <a href="Actor.md#user-content-get-power-connectors">getPowerConnectors()</a>, <a href="Actor.md#user-content-location">location</a>, <a href="Actor.md#user-content-rotation">rotation</a>, <a href="Actor.md#user-content-scale">scale</a>